mnelson4/printmyblog/readme.txt

 = 3.3.0 May 25, 2021 =
 * Introduces Freemius integration for selling Print My Blog Pro (plugin zip file about 2MB now, sorry, but I hope the often-requested improvements and having an actual business model will compensate for that)
 * Introduces Pro Print to WordPress.org.
 Free features include: saveable projects, drag-and-drop project organizer, custom post type support, customizable title page, table of contents.
-Features requiring Pro Print Service: page references, footnotes, clean page numbering and running headers, automatic adjustments of image position, and others.
+Features requiring Pro PDF Service: page references, footnotes, clean page numbering and running headers, automatic adjustments of image position, and others.
 See [printmy.blog](https://printmy.blog) for more info, pricing, and user manual.
 * FYI Previous versions on WordPress.org was 2.9.9; version 3.0.0 to 3.2.4 were released to Founding Members only separately.
 * "Print Now" renamed "Quick Print", but otherwise the same.
 The old print buttons (configured on the Print My Blog > Settings page) are also unchanged.
 * Removed dashboard notice for Print My Blog Pro (because it's released!
 This is it.)